International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_5_System_Layer/3_5_0_System_Layer.md

 # System Layer

-The processes defined in the [Process Layer](../3_3_Process_Layer) are summarized in figure 3.5.0.1 as interactions between the IDS Components.
-Please note that the identity provider is not shown in the figure in order to maintain readability.
+The processes defined in the [Process Layer](../3_3_Process_Layer) are summarized in Figure 3.5.0.1 as interactions between the IDS Components.
+Please note that the Identity Provider is not shown in the figure in order to maintain readability.

 ![Interaction of technical components](./media/3.5.0.1_interaction_between_technical_components.png)
 #### _Fig.
 3.5.0.1: Interaction of technical components_